androportal/ABT/devel/preferences.rst

 * On clicking this option, It will take us to the edit organisation detail page.

-* This page will display all the fields which are filled before and unfilled fields.
+* This page will display previously saved organisation information.

 * User can edit these fields if required.